f4b6a3/uuid-creator/README.md

 All UUID types can be generated from the [facade](https://en.wikipedia.org/wiki/Facade_pattern) `UuidCreator`.
 If you have a special requirement that is not covered by the facade, you can read the rest of this document or check the source code.

+The [module name](https://blog.joda.org/2017/04/java-se-9-jpms-module-naming.html) for JDK9+ is the package name: `com.github.f4b6a3.uuid`.

 The generators are [thread-safe](https://en.wikipedia.org/wiki/Thread_safety).

 ### Maven dependency